argenkiwi/argenkiwi.github.io/source/_posts/Android-MVP-with-Dagger.md

 Conclusion
 ----------

 Now the `MainFragment` is ready to delegate all its events into the `MainPresenter` and rely on it to retrieve data from the _Model_.
-The `Presenter` will make any decisions on how and when to update the View.
+The _Presenter_ will make any decisions on how and when to update the View.

-In an upcoming example I will show you how I make use of _TDD (Test Driven Development)_ to define the behaviour of the `MainPresenter` while I write a full set of Unit Tests for it.
+In an upcoming example I will show you how I make use of _TDD (Test Driven Development)_ to define the behavior of the `MainPresenter` while I write a full set of Unit Tests for it.